Cir Mhor Hike

 Brodick image

 I have not hiked to the top of Cir Mhor yet, but have good images of the routes to the top, as seen below.
-Cir Mhor is in the middle of the mountains, so not the easiest to get to.
+Cir Mhor is in the middle of the Mountains, so not the easiest to get to.
 It is often referred to as the Materhorn of Arran.
-Best to try and hike this mountain in clear weather.
+Best to try and hike this Mountain in clear weather.

 The image below shows the Goat Fell range to the left, and Casteal Abhail range to the right.
 Cir Mhor is down the valley between the two ranges.